 - Straight pins

 Getting Started and Pattern Download

 - DOWNLOAD PATTERNS: Download and print out the Clutch Pattern Top, Clutch Pattern Side, and Clutch Pattern Bottom.
-These have been bundled into one PDF to make the download easier.
+These two pages have been bundled into one PDF to make the download easier.

 IMPORTANT: Each page within the PDF is ONE 8½” x 11″ sheet.
 You must print the PDF file at 100%.
 DO NOT SCALE to fit the page.
 There is a guideline on each page to confirm your printout is to scale.

 - Cut out the pattern pieces along the solid lines.
 Following the arrows on the pattern pieces, butt together Clutch Pattern Top and Clutch Pattern Bottom.
 Do not overlap.
 Tape together to form the complete Clutch Pattern.
 The Clutch Side pattern is a single piece.

 - From the exterior fabric, cut the following: